krishnanx/Noctune/README.md

 The idea is to provide Free music streaming to all.
 Noctune gives you access to everything you could dream of—without the cost.

-Stay tune to know more!
+Stay tuned to know more!

 ## Tech stack
 - Frontend: React Native